Last updated on March 27th, 2023 at 09:00 pm

 - Allow to sit for twelve to twenty-four hours.
 We placed the bowl in the fridge for this process.

-- Strain the juice from the rhubarb and place the juice in a pot.
+- Strain the juice from the rhubarb and place the juice into a large pot.

-- Bring the juice to a boil and boil for several minutes.
+- On medium heat, bring the juice to a full boil, and boil for several minutes.

 - Add the rhubarb to the juice in the pot and cook for five to ten minutes until thickened.